thespcrewroy/SoftwareEngineeringTutorials/README.md

 ## System Design
 * **Unified Modeling Language (UML):** a standardized visual modeling language used to design software systems
+* **Object-Relational Mapping (ORM):** libraries that allow interaction with databases using programming languages rather than raw SQL

 ## Build Tool
 * **Vite:** a fast frontend build tool and development server